industrialdev/wicket-wp-account-centre/docs/ORM/product/CONFIGURATION.md

 - `presentation.relationships.show_type` is positive.
 It replaced the legacy negative flag `ui.hide_relationship_type`.
 - Member management is intentionally unified into one category because the current code already couples member addition, edit rules, permission filtering, and bulk upload.
 - `ConfigService` also exposes dedicated filters for some runtime-resolved values such as additional seats form settings and document limits.
+- The `additional_seats.tier_*` keys are the supported way to handle multi-tier orgs.
+There is no legacy single-SKU equivalent; the tier flags simply did not exist before the multi-tier flow landed.
+- `access.permissions.owner_removal_requires_membership_owner_role` is a newer flag that tightens owner removal.
+It defaults to `false` to preserve prior behaviour; sites that already rely on the default owner-removal rules do not need to change anything.
 - Site-specific docs under `docs/configs/` are examples only.
 They are not loaded automatically.